CORROBORATING WITNESS—MEL GIBSON

 ADVERSARIAL COUNSEL (SATAN)

-And any meaning others assign exceeds your intent and responsibility.
+And meaning others assign exceeds your intent and responsibility.

 WITNESS